All Episodes

 And the most I made was $17,000 a year.

-That they probably know that that was all strange to me.
+That was all strange to me.

-No, General Motors, that that is part of they agreed when 30 years ago when I went to work with General Motors and they had like 50% of the job market and all of things were you know going along real fine, you know, that that was one of the things that you really counted on that when you work for a company, you put 30 years in with them, they they guaranteed you a pension.
+They agreed that 30 years ago, when I went to work with General Motors, and they had like 50% of the job market and all these things were going along real fine, that was one of the things that you really counted on, that when you work for a company, you put 30 years in with them, they guaranteed you a pension.

 And it's the same thing with any entity as large as General Motors that has that.

-Let me ask you this before We go.
+Let me ask you this before we go.

-Let's I'm gonna put you in management now.
+I want to put you in management now.

 You're no longer on the line.

-You're in management, and you're making General Motors cars.
+You're in management and you're making General Motors cars.

 And one of the business realities that you face is that you have to add in $2,600 per car on average that you make to the sale price to cover the pensions and the health care and the sick days and the holiday pay and the line relief and all that.

-And your your competitor, Toyota or anybody else, only has to pay $200 per car for health care.
+And your competitor, Toyota or anybody else, only has to pay $200 per car for health care.

 What would you do?

-I understand that point, but you know, General Motors.
+I understand that point, but, you know, General Motors...

 No, no, no, no, no.